makhaller/MulensModel_Crash_Course/README.md

 OGLE-2003-BLG-235 / MOA-2003-BLG-53

 Used to compare a single-lens model with a planetary binary-lens model.
-Theofficial tutorial states that the example photometry came from the NASAExoplanet Archive.
+The official tutorial states that the example photometry came from the NASAExoplanet Archive.

 MulensModel tutorial:https://rpoleski.github.io/MulensModel/tutorial.html

 MOA-2008-BLG-310

-Used to demonstrate observations from multiple telescopes and finite-sourceeffects.
-The official example attributes the data and model parameters toJanczak et al. (2010), The Astrophysical Journal, 711, 731.
+Used to demonstrate observations from multiple telescopes and finite-source effects.
+The official example attributes the data and model parameters to Janczak et al. (2010), The Astrophysical Journal, 711, 731.

 Official MulensModel example:https://github.com/rpoleski/MulensModel/blob/master/examples/example_05_MB08310.py

 OGLE-2005-BLG-086

-Used to compare a point-lens model without annual parallax with two parallaxsolutions.
+Used to compare a point-lens model without annual parallax with two parallax solutions.

 MulensModel annual-parallax tutorial:https://rpoleski.github.io/MulensModel/tutorial_fit_pi_E.html

 ## Important interpretation notes

 The published planetary and higher-order model parameters used in theseexamples are supplied as inputs from the cited tutorials.
-The notebookdemonstrates how MulensModel evaluates those models; it does not independentlyrecover every published parameter.
+The notebook demonstrates how MulensModel evaluates those models; it does not independently recover every published parameter.

-A lower chi-squared generally indicates a better match to the observations,but a complete scientific detection also requires consideration of modelcomplexity, alternative explanations, parameter degeneracies, observationalsystematics, and physical plausibility.
+A lower chi-squared generally indicates a better match to the observations, but a complete scientific detection also requires consideration of model complexity, alternative explanations, parameter degeneracies, observational systematics, and physical plausibility.

 ## Next steps